mnh92/orange3-prototypes/README.md

 boxes are colored from white, meaning this k-mer is not present, to black, meaning this k-mer is the most abundant.

-_mogoče tukaj beseda o nastavitvah widgeta, verjetnost, število, log odds in to..._

-The each k-mer is positioned on the image according to the following
+Each k-mer is positioned in the image according to the following
-algorithm:

-For each letter in a k-mer, the image is subdivided into four quadrants, with A in the top left, G in the top right, C in the bottom left and T in the bottom right.
-Each quadrant is split according to the same principle for the next letter in the k-mer, recursively.
+algorithm: For each character in a k-mer, the image is subdivided into four quadrants, with A in the top left, G in the top right, C in the bottom left and T in the bottom right.
+Each quadrant is split according to the same principle for the next character in the k-mer, recursively.
+The k-mers in the given sequence are counted and the image is colored accordingly.

 _tukaj primer CGRja_

+The widget allow three different counting schemes that determine the value of each cell in the image:

+* raw count - The cells are colored according to the number of instances of each k-mer found.
+* probability - The cells are colored according to the probability of each k-mer.
+* log odds - The cells are colored according to the logarithm of the probability of each k-mer.

+Note that all these counting schemes yield very similar images with different scales.